Argentina national under-23 football team: First participation

 Argentina took part for the first time in the 1928 Olympic Games held in the Netherlands.
 Although the Olympics were restricted to amateur teams only, Argentina competed with its senior squad so football was not professional in the country until 1931.
-The team advanced to the final after defeating United States with a thrashing 11–2 in the first round, and Belgium (6–3) in the second.
+The team advanced to the final after defeating the United States by a thrashing 11–2 in the first round, and Belgium (6–3) in the second.
 In the semi-finals, the national team smashed Egypt by 6–0 to qualify for the final against Uruguay.

 The first match ended in a 1–1 tie so a second game had to be played three days later.
 In the decisive match, Uruguay won the tournament after defeating Argentina 2–1, winning the Gold Medal.
 The Argentine line-up was Bossio, Bidoglio, Paternóster, Médice, Monti, Evaristo, Carricaberri, Tarasconi, Ferreira, Perduca, Orsi.
 Tarasconi was also the topscorer of the competition with 11 goals.

 1932–84: few participations

-In 1932 no football tournament was held, restarting the activities in 1936 (where Argentina did not take part), being interrupted due to World War II until 1948.
+In 1932 no football tournament was held, and the resumption of the competition in 1936 (where Argentina did not take part) was followed by interruption until 1948 due to World War II.
 Because of an agreement between FIFA and the IOC, only amateur players were allowed to play in the football tournaments from then on.

 Argentina returned to football competition in the 1960 games held in Rome.
 The squad was eliminated in the first round after a 3–2 loss to Denmark, although the team won its successive games against Tunisia (2–1) and Poland (2–0).
 Argentina placed second to Denmark.

 Argentina's next participation was at the 1964 Summer Olympics organized by Tokyo, where the team finished in the last position of the group after a 1–1 draw with Ghana and a 2–3 loss to Japan.
 Since then, Argentina had a long absence from the games, not having taken part in the 1968, 1972, 1976, 1980 and 1984 Olympics.